JMDirksen/MyDb/readme.md

 ## Configuration

 Copy or rename the `config.template.php` to `config.php`
-Set the password in `config.php` to the one used in the code above.
+Set the database password in `config.php` to the one used in the code above.

+## Login

+The default username and password for logging in are: `admin` / `MyDb` (please change right away)